kuhumcst/texton/INSTALL.md

 $> sudo wget https://nlp.stanford.edu/software/stanford-corenlp-4.5.8-models-italian.jar
 $> sudo wget https://nlp.stanford.edu/software/stanford-corenlp-4.5.8-models-spanish.jar
 ```
-Text Tonsorium needs the `properties` files stored in each of these .jar files.
+Text Tonsorium needs the 'properties' files stored in each of these .jar files.
 They are in the path
 ```
 edu/stanford/nlp/pipeline/StanfordCoreNLP-<language>.properties
 ```
-where <language> is `arabic', `chinese', `french', `german', `hungarian', `italian`, `spanish' .
+where <language> is 'arabic', 'chinese', 'french', 'german', 'hungarian', 'italian', 'spanish' .
 The .properties files are obtained as follows:
 ```bash
 $> unzip -p stanford-corenlp-4.5.8-models-<language>.jar StanfordCoreNLP-<language>.properties > StanfordCoreNLP-<language>.properties
 ```
 This command is executed automatically when the properties are needed and not already have been unzipped.
-Make sure that user `www-data' owns the folder `/opt/texton/texton-linguistic-resources'.
+Make sure that user 'www-data' owns the folder '/opt/texton/texton-linguistic-resources'.